Alternative name: Mongolian Plover

 Coastal shores, mudflats and fields

-It nests in a bare ground scrape, laying 3 eggs.
+They nest in a bare ground scrape; the clutch consists of 3 eggs.

 - Collins Bird Guide ISBN 0 00 219728 6